Mihai212/mihai212/README.md

 During my "FastTrackIT" course, I successfully ✅ manually tested, created, and executed test scenarios for an e-Commerce site [Link](https://ecommerce-playground.lambdatest.io/) using Selenium WebDriver in Java, further solidifying my theorethical and practical testing abilities.

-## My Motivation 🎯

-I am committed to invest my time and energy into my professional career 💼 to build a solid foundation and achieve my goals.
-I aspire to become a **Web Developer** after gaining experience in the IT world.

----

 Feel free to connect with me to discuss opportunities or share insights!

 [LinkedIn](www.linkedin.com/in/dobosmihaiqa) | [Email](mihai21dobos@gmail.com)